© Denzil Green

 In the United States, vanilla labelled as “pure” must contain a minimum of 100 g of vanilla beans per litre of extract, and, also contain a minimum of 35% alcohol.
 This is a US Food and Drug Administration requirement.

-1 tsp vanilla extract = seeds scraped from 1 inch (2.5 cm) of bean
+1 teaspoon vanilla extract = seeds scraped from 1 inch (2.5 cm) of bean

-1 bean = 1 tbsp Vanilla extract = 1 tbsp vanilla paste
+1 bean = 1 tablespoon Vanilla extract = 1 tablespoon vanilla paste

 Store pods in a dark, cool place in a sealed jar; wrap them in wax paper as well if you wish to help keep humidity off them so they won’t go mouldy.
 Do not refrigerate as will this cause the beans to dry out and crystallize.
 If your beans do go dry, plump them up again in a warm liquid from your recipe before using, or use to make vanilla sugar.